NVIDIA/aistore/docs/cli/cluster.md

 <alias222>  <other.remote.ais:51080>            n/a             n/a   n/a      no
 ```

-Notice the difference between the first and the second lines in the printout above: while both clusters appear to be currently offline (see the rightmost column), the first one was accessible at some earlier time and therefore we do show that it has (in this example) 10 storage nodes and other details.
+Notice the difference between the first and the second lines in the printout above: while both clusters appear to be currently offline (see the rightmost column), the first one was accessible at some earlier time and therefore we show that it has (in this example) 10 storage nodes and other details.

-To `detach` any of the previously configured association, simply run:
+To `detach` any of the previously configured associations, simply run:

 ```console
 $ ais cluster remote-detach alias111